$ 2,230.00 (double / twin occupancy)

 Quality category: These are quality hotels, guesthouses, and farmhouse accommodation, all with private facilities and breakfast included.
 In Reykjavik: 4-star hotel.
 In the Countryside: The most comfortable accommodation available in each area.
 Most of the groups stay at the following hotels.
 Please note this is an advised hotel list and subject to change.

 Day 2 - Hotel Klaustur

 Looking for a trip that gives you a great overview of Iceland along with outdoor adventure?
 This option is for you!
 You’ll get acquainted with Reykjavik, the trendy capital with an ancient heritage and discover the pure landscapes and powerful natural forces that make Iceland so unique.
 Each day explore a different part of Iceland, marveling at waterfalls, geysers, volcanoes, black sand beaches and the Blue Lagoon.
 Enhance your nature experience even more with exciting activities set against the amazing wild landscapes of Iceland.
 Enjoy Icelandic nature by day and Reykjavik’s cultural vibes in the evening.

-Dinner is on your own.
-Reykjavik offers a multitude of restaurants and/or coffee-houses, making dinner a great way to get better acquainted with Iceland’s capital.
+Dinner this evening is at your leisure.
+Reykjavik offers a multitude of restaurants and/or coffee-houses, making dinner a wonderful way to get better acquainted with Iceland’s capital.

 Overnight in Reykjavik.

 Breakfast at your hotel.
 The day is open for your own activities.
 Please keep in mind that many shops and restaurants close around noon today, but your hotel should have a list of places that will still be open during the afternoon.
 We are also happy to suggest and book tours for you.

 This evening, we invite you to enjoy festive evening celebrations at the Grand Hotel Reykjavik!

 18:30 (6:30pm) – Welcome Drink